usmqe/usmqe-tests/docs/test_configuration.rst

  Test Configuration
 ====================

-Configuration of *USM QE integration tests* project uses `YAML configuration files` and `ansible hosts files`.
+This section describes configuration of *USM QE integration tests*.

 Configuration Scheme
 ====================

-Since there are `multiple ways to configure pytest`_, we defined the following
-scheme:

-* Main *pytest config file* `pytest.ini`_ is committed in the root directory of ``usmqe-tests`` repository.
-This file contains pytest configuration.
+Configuration for the tests is defined in:

-* *YAML configuration files* are expected to contain actual configuration.
+* *YAML configuration files* which contain most of actual test configuration.
-  `conf/main.yaml`_ should contain list of other configuration files that are used as test configuration.
-There should be linked `conf/defaults.yaml`_ at first place.
-After this there can be more configuration files that are specific to testing enviroment (for more see example configuration `conf/usm_example.yaml`_). `conf/defaults.yaml`_ file should contain test configuration that is not environment specific.
+  File `conf/main.yaml`_ should contain list of other configuration files that are used as test configuration.
+File `conf/defaults.yaml`_ should be linked there at first place.
+After this there can be more configuration files that are specific to testing enviroment (for more see example configuration `conf/usm_example.yaml`_).
+File `conf/defaults.yaml`_ should contain default configuration that is not environment specific.

 * Ansible *host inventory file* (see an example in `conf/usm_example.hosts`_), which is used both by ansible and by USM QE inventory module to organize